dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Mean = 74.26       		| Mean =  -0.41  							|
 | Standard Deviation =  82.53 	| Standard Deviation =  0.62     	|

+Normal color image data has pixel values ranging from 0 to 255.
+So, different features in an image could potentially have a wide range of potential pixel values and could cause some difficulties while the model is learning.
+By standardizing the data and modifying the pixel values to be on a much small scale, this allows the model to learn more efficiently.
+This is seen during the trail and error of training my model.
+Training the model withouth standardizing the data set, the model achieved 94.9% accuracy.
+Using the same hyperparameters, but with a standardized data set, the model was able to achieve 96.5% accuracy.

-#### Image Preprocessing Pipeline
+### Image Preprocessing Pipeline
-Below is an example of how every image within the training data set is preprocessed before the entire set is used to train the model:
+Below is an example of how every image within the training data set is preprocessed:

 ![alt text][image6]

-### Step 3: Design a Model Architecture
+## Step 3: Design a Model Architecture

-#### Model architecture
+### Model architecture
 After completing the LeNet lab exercise in the course, I decided to use a similar model architecture for my traffic sign model.
+I began the project by running the LeNet with no data preprocessing and now changes to the arcitecture.
+This gave me a model accurcay of approximately 87.2%.
+This was a good start given no alteration to the data sets and architeture.
+One modification I chose to make was to add a dropout layer before each of the fully connected layers to help prevent overfitting.

 My final model consisted of the following layers: